All about cryopreservation of embryos

 An embryo is created when an egg is fertilized by a sperm in the lab.
 Like eggs and sperm individually, embryos can be frozen for use with ART in the future.
-Embryos are often frozen because more than one is created during a course of treatment, such as in vitro fertilization (IVF).
+Embryos are often frozen (cryopreservation of embryos) because more than one is created during a course of treatment, such as in vitro fertilization (IVF).

 IVF has a better chance of success when more than one ovarian follicle and more than one egg develop during the treatment cycle.
 All available eggs are retrieved from your ovaries, and the best eggs are chosen for insemination in the lab.

 The pregnancy rates following embryo transfer in an IVF cycle are directly related to the number and quality of embryos transferred.
 However, transfer of an excessive number of embryos significantly increases the chance of a multiple pregnancy (twins, triplets, etc.) and the associated obstetrical risks.
 Therefore, the number of embryos transferred must be limited, potentially leaving eggs or embryos left over.

 There are two options for remaining eggs that are not used to create embryos for transfer — they may either be discarded without fertilization or inseminated and cryopreserved as embryos for later use.